Why Now is the 'Just Right' Time to Do Those Home Upgrades

 You'll benefit from hiring contractors during the off season, too

 Winter is a slow season for many contractors, especially with the holidays approaching.
-Some may be willing to offer discounted rates for projects during this time.
+Some might be willing to offer discounted rates for projects during this time.

 Get more spending tips and other personal finance insights straight to your inbox.
 Subscribe to our daily newsletter, A Step Ahead.